 A sentence – or series of fragments – like that might sound like a sign of a speech problem, but this type of unclear sentence is very common among toddlers, and will usually get better over time just from hearing and absorbing more full sentences over time.
 It is called “broken fluency.”

-Broken fluency happens when a child is having difficulty speaking words in a correct manner, or if she is struggling to put words together in clear sentences.
+Broken fluency happens when a child is having difficulty speaking words in a correct manner, or if they are struggling to put words together in clear sentences.
 Toddlers who are experiencing this will elongate words or repeat certain letters and syllables, making it difficult for them to compose a sentence.

 It’s common for parents to compare the way their child speaks with the speech patterns of other children of the same age in order to determine how their little one is doing verbally, but other children’s progress isn’t always a useful way to look at your little one’s verbal skills.
 Language development is different for every child.
 Some can easily construct a logical five-word sentence before they turn two, while others are still figuring out how to do it into the third year.